zeitgeistpm/migration-guide/README.md

 #### Case A: Different `parachain_id` or `MqcHeads`
 In this case the live parachain had to be halted by providing an invalid pallet configuration in the given context of a relaychain, the following approach has to be applied to recover the parachain.
 It is impossible to provide a proper chain configuration after the latest block, since the block production is halted and thus no state changes can be introduced.
 Consequently, the chain has to be reverted back to a previous functioning state.
-The revert should incorporate the least blocks possible while offering enough time to cancel any scheduled operations related to the migration.
-At the same time, the revert should not surpass the block at which the migration runtime was deployed that filteres calls to transfer any tokens, otherwise value might have already been exchanged for tokens that are returned to the sender after the revert.
+The revert should incorporate the least number of blocks possible while offering enough time to cancel any scheduled operations related to the migration.
+At the same time, the revert should not surpass the block at which the migration runtime was deployed that filters calls to transfer any tokens, otherwise value might have already been exchanged for tokens that are returned to the sender after the revert.
 The client of the parachain should offer a `revert` subcommand, however, this command does not revert finalized blocks.
 In this case, the finalized block equals the best block.
 As a consequence, no blocks can be reverted using that approach.
 Instead, a new chain specification file that forks off a new network and excludes the blocks that should be reverted has to be provided to the network.
 At last the associated relaychain must overwrite the latest head of the live parachain.
 The recovery can be achieved following those steps:
 1. Use the latest chainspec from the live parachain and
-    1. Exclude the blocks that should be reverted by using the [badBlocks](https://substrate.stackexchange.com/a/435/49) feature.
+    1. Exclude the first block of a series of blocks that should be reverted by using the [badBlocks](https://substrate.stackexchange.com/a/435/49) feature.
     2. Copy the chainspec resulting from step 1.1 and change the `protocol_id`, i.e. `zeitgeist_v1` -> `zeitgeist_v2`.
 2. Instruct the bootnode providers to delete the chain data of the live parachain and to use the chainspec created at step 1.1 to sync the live parachain excluding all `badBlocks`.
 At least one bootnode should maintain the chain data of the halted chain during that process.
 3. After the bootnodes synchronized the live parachain and excluded the reverted blocks, they have to replace the chainspec that is used with the one generated in step 1.2.